lmu-cmsi371-spring2017/assignments/static-3d-scene.md

 Like the 2D sprites from earlier this semester, note that your 3D objects will have a local origin.
 When rotation and scaling are implemented later, these operations will take place in relation to this origin.
 This idea of a local origin pervades all of the code that you are writing for this assignment, so don’t forget that.

 ### Modify the Drawing Code Accordingly
-Implement a new version of the scene drawing code that works with your 3D shape objects.
+Implement a new version of the scene drawing code that works with your 3D objects.
 Remember to take into account the preprocessing that is needed before they can be sent to WebGL.

 _Protip:_ As mentioned earlier, keep an eye out for activities that would work well as prototype functions.
 Candidates for such conversion can be found both in the sample 3D drawing code and in the current _shapes.js_ utility object (*cough* conversion to WebGL-ready array buffers *cough*).